alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 The consolidated control lists include:

 - weapons
-- other goods, technology or services that are used for military purposes (eg cryptographic technology or training materials for a weapons system)
+- any goods, technology or services used for military purposes (like cryptographic technology or training materials for a weapons system)
-- ‘dual use’ items - civilian goods, technology, documents or diagrams that can also be used for military purposes
+- civilian goods, technology, documents or diagrams that can also be used for military purposes (dual use)
 - the transfer of knowledge and skills that could be used for military purposes

-‘Dual use’ items can be raw materials, components or finished systems.
+Dual use items can be raw materials, components or finished systems.

 $CTA